 The crisis has hit at a time when inflation is low, unemployment is historically low, the Federal Budget is balanced, company balance sheets are healthy and the financial markets are strong.

 There are good reasons to expect that this recession will be short and very sharp.
 But much depends on keeping the “COVID curve” flattened.

 The last recession was over 28 years ago, in 1990/91.
 The recession before that was in 1982/83 and the economy also experienced a recession in 1975.
 And each occasion was different.

 In 1990/91, the economy fell 0.6% in September quarter 1990 and rebounded by 0.6% in the December quarter.
 The economy then fell 1.3% in the March quarter 1991 and fell by 0.1% in the June quarter.

 In 1982/83 the economy fell for four straight quarters after falling for two straight quarters in 1981/82.

 Back in 1975 the economy fell for two straight quarters in the September and December quarters.

-As noted above we expect the current recession to last over the March and June quarters.
-But the extent of contraction will probably be the most significant since the Second World War.
+The current recession may extend over the first nine months of 2020.
+The extent of contraction will probably prove to be the most significant since the Second World War.

 What does the recession mean for interest rates?